GU4243-ADS/spring2018-project1-wantingcheng/README.md

 ![image]

-  Next, I ranked the words that have largest absolute value of their log ratios - these are the words that are perceived as associated with male or female characters.
+  Next, I ranked the words that have largest absolute value of their log ratios - these are the words that are perceived as associated with male or female characters, disregarding which author wrote such words.

 ![image]

+  I find:
+  +
+  +